 What Is Hyperbaric Oxygen Therapy?

-Hyperbaric Oxygen Therapy, commonly known as HBOT, is a medical treatment that involves breathing pure oxygen inside a pressurized chamber at 1.3 to 2.0 times normal atmospheric pressure (ATA).
+Hyperbaric Oxygen Therapy, commonly known as HBOT, is a wellness and recovery therapy that involves breathing pure oxygen inside a pressurized chamber at 1.3 to 2.0 times normal atmospheric pressure (ATA).
 Under these conditions, your lungs absorb up to 10 times more oxygen than during normal breathing at sea level.
 This oxygen-rich blood then circulates throughout your body, reaching damaged tissues and triggering accelerated healing responses at the cellular level.
-Originally developed for treating decompression sickness in deep-sea divers, HBOT has since been approved by the FDA for 14 medical conditions and is increasingly adopted by elite athletes, wellness centres, and recovery facilities worldwide.
+Originally developed for treating decompression sickness in deep-sea divers, HBOT is approved in clinical medicine for 14 specific conditions, and at wellness pressures it is increasingly adopted by elite athletes, wellness centres, and recovery facilities worldwide.
 According to the Undersea and Hyperbaric Medical Society (UHMS), over 2 million HBOT sessions are administered globally each year, with growing demand in Southeast Asia.

 How Does HBOT Work at the Cellular Level?

-When you enter an HBOT chamber, the increased atmospheric pressure forces more oxygen molecules to dissolve directly into your blood plasma — not just bind to haemoglobin as in normal breathing.
+When you enter an HBOT chamber, the increased atmospheric pressure forces more oxygen molecules to dissolve directly into your blood plasma, not just bind to haemoglobin as in normal breathing.
 This dissolved oxygen can reach areas of the body where red blood cells cannot easily flow, including damaged or inflamed tissue with restricted circulation.
-Research published in the journal Medical Gas Research (2023) shows that HBOT stimulates the production of growth factors and stem cells, promotes new blood vessel formation (angiogenesis), reduces swelling by constricting blood vessels while simultaneously delivering more oxygen, and enhances the body's natural ability to fight infection by boosting white blood cell activity.
-A landmark study from Tel Aviv University found that 60 sessions of HBOT improved cognitive function by 16.5% in healthy adults over 64 years old.
+Research on hyperbaric medicine shows that HBOT stimulates the production of growth factors and stem cells, promotes new blood vessel formation (angiogenesis), reduces swelling by constricting blood vessels while simultaneously delivering more oxygen, and enhances the body's natural ability to fight infection by boosting white blood cell activity.
+In a randomized controlled trial from Tel Aviv University's Sagol Center, published in the journal Aging (2020), a course of 60 HBOT sessions significantly improved global cognitive function, attention, and information-processing speed in healthy adults over 64 (see Sources below).

 Proven Benefits of HBOT for Recovery